haldean/ubik-mirror/docs/expel.md

 The `{` (pronounced "new-block") operator introduces a new scoping block.
-This allows for what other languages call `with` or `let`; in Expel, to create symbols of limited scope, you create a binding within a scope block.
+This allows for what other languages call `with` or `let`; in Ubik, to create symbols of limited scope, you create a binding within a scope block.
 Note that in this example, the type signature of `f` is inferred.